Genesis 1:21 (NIV)

 I see whales as gifts from their Creator from a couple different perspectives.
 First is the fact that they exist — they are alive on earth.
 Similar, but on a deeper level, is the capacity of some people to appreciate them for the magnificent creatures that they are.
 Just seeing whales in the wild can inspire peoples’ feelings of happiness, excitement, thankfulness, and even awe.
 An up-close encounter with a creature half again as long as the 30-foot boat one is watching from is an unforgettable experience, likely to turn many people into instant whale fans and conservationists.

 That describes my present thinking, but my interest in whales got off to a slow start.
-Early in my career as an oceanographer and marine biologist, we often saw whales at a distance during survey cruises, but with our normal tight work schedule, we rarely had time for a closer look.
+Early in my career as an oceanographer, we often saw whales at a distance during survey cruises, but with our normal tight work schedule, we rarely had time for a closer look.
 When I first began chartering in 1987 with the 21-foot Sound Runner, I knew that I wanted to try whale-watching tours, but I didn’t have much to go on about how and where to start.
 My own whale sightings in the Sound had been few.
 In the early 1980’s, during my very first trips into the Sound aboard the family’s 14-foot inflatable, we occasionally saw orcas in Port Wells, several miles out of Whittier.
 However, I had never seen any humpbacks in that area until a few years later, when I saw a lone humpback near Tebenkoff Glacier while pulling shrimp pots.
 Then again not far from there in May 1989, near Culross Passage, while returning to Whittier from a personal oil spill recon survey aboard the Sound Runner with three other volunteer observers.

 I next saw humpbacks in the Sound in 1992, after I had taken a break from chartering to resume work as a wildlife biologist on Exxon Valdez oil spill projects for the U.S. Fish & Wildlife Service (USFWS).
 I first saw more than one humpback together in the Sound during a seabird recon trip with a colleague around smaller islands east of Knight Island in a 25’ survey boat.